-I’m passionate about people, their stories and how our material environment allows us to express these stories and/ or indeed shape them; experience, identity, design, and health are my usual vernacular.
+I’m passionate about people, their stories and how our material environment allows us to express these stories and/ or indeed shape them; experience, empowerment, design, and health are my usual vernacular.

 Welcome to my site.